 In marketing, relationships can be between a business and a customer (B2C), or two businesses (B2B).
 With that said, emails are not personal letters, meaning it is better to be authentic and honest.
 Transparency goes a long way in today’s digital age.
 Being inauthentic could be the death sentence that gets an email marked as spam.
 Emails should mean what they say.

 In today’s day and age, users trust people more than brands, which is why it is of the utmost importance for business professionals to talk about their brand carefully.
 Instead of forcing or pushing brand evangelization, or demanding other people’s emails, brands need to prove themselves.
 Brands need to be worthy of positive mention and have a good reputation.
 Loyalty is earned, therefore free advertising should be as well.

 Business emails and marketing should be grammatically correct, edited, on tone, and spelled correctly.
 People will notice any mistake right away and it will never go away.
 In addition to it looking bad, intelligence and professionalism are questioned along with quality and reliability.

 Businesses are run by people, who have feelings.
 These feelings should never spill over into email marketing.
 Business owners with different feelings will obviously be turned off and wonder why political and religious issues are coming up in a marketing campaign.

 In the sea of digital marketing, it’s easy for marketing emails to get passed by and deleted.
-But there are tactics, universal rules, that can push them to the head of the pack.
+But there are tactics and universal rules, that, when followed, can push them to the head of the pack.